My second Barka adventure – A dog photography retreat in stunning Queenstown New Zealand

 When I found out that the next Barka retreat after Barkjour in France was going to be in Queenstown New Zealand, I knew I just had to be a part of it.
 A dog photography retreat in stunning Queenstown New Zealand was definitely a bucket list experience.
 Queenstown is just over 2 hours flying time from Sydney so it really was a no brainer!
 I’m continually striving to develop my skills as a professional dog photographer.
 You don’t get any better development than immersing yourself in a Barka retreat with the world’s leading pet photographers both teaching and participating.

 We hired a maxi-taxi to take us and all our luggage to the Barkzealand HQ digs in Fernhill, Queenstown.
 Had a quick hello and hug to our mentors Nicole of Nicole Begley Photography, Charlotte of Charlotte Reeves Photography and Kaylee and Sam of Dog Breath Photography.
 It was so great to see them all again!
 We then headed back down to town to grab a bite to eat and check out the scene.
-Here’s a few pics of our settling in afternoon.
+Here are a few pics of our settling-in afternoon.

 Day One… Sydney to Queenstown

-So without further adieu, below are a selection of photos from each shoot we did… enjoy!
+So without further ado, below is a selection of photos from each shoot we did… enjoy!

 Cromwell Heritage Precinct